-They’ve gobbled up big chunks of traditional movers’ business by offering convenient and affordable services that are popular with do-it-yourselfers.
+They’ve gobbled up big chunks of traditional movers’ business by offering convenient and affordable services that are popular with people who want to DIY it.

 If you’re unfamiliar with the term, PODS stands for ‘Portable on Demand Storage.’